krglkvrmn/openai_api_ui_backend/README.md

 ## Endpoints

-An interactive API docs provided by FastAPI are available at http://localhost:8000/docs#/ by default
+Interactive API docs provided by FastAPI are available at http://localhost:8000/docs#/ by default